Seteco/Somorrostro/Home.md

 netdata is **a scalable, distributed, real-time, performance and health monitoring solution** for Linux, FreeBSD and MacOS.
 It is **open-source** too.

-Out of the box, it collects 1k to 5k metrics **per server per second** per server.
+Out of the box, it collects 1k to 5k metrics **per server per second**.
 It is the corresponding of running `top`, `vmstat`, `iostat`, `iotop`, `sar`, `systemd-cgtop` and a dozen more console tools in parallel. netdata is very efficient in this: the daemon needs just 1% to 3% cpu of a single core, even when it runs on IoT.

 Many people view netdata as a  `collectd` + `graphite` + `grafana` alternative, or compare it with `cacti` or `munin`.
 All these are really great tools, but they are not netdata.
 Let's see why.